bluesky/tiled/docs/source/how-to/helm.md

 ## Deploying with oauth2-proxy

-Deploying behind a reverse proxy that redirects unauthenticated requests to your OAuth2/OIDC provider places a layer of security in front of the tiled API, and allows authenticated requests in the web frontend with a full OIDC flow on your provider's login page.
+Deploying behind a reverse proxy that redirects unauthenticated requests to your OAuth2 provider places a layer of security in front of the tiled API, and allows authenticated requests in the web frontend with a full OAuth2 flow on your provider's login page.

-Configure your OAuth2 client values, referencing back to the Quickstart guide for how to configure a SealedSecret in your templates directory.

 ```{note}
 The following assumes that your tiled installation is configured with an umbrella chart as described in the Further Configuration section.